toji/web-texture-tool/README.md

 # WARNING

-**This repo is still a work in progress!
-It's not recommended for use by others at this point.**
+**This repo is still a work in progress!** The interface is subject to change as the scope and functionality of the library evolves.

 # Basic Usage